-7.8.6.4 Vertical option for thermal appliances: The appliance communicates a power flexibility graph
+7.10.6.4 Vertical option for thermal appliances: The appliance communicates a power flexibility graph

-Figure 21: Effect on the temperature (lower plot) for different values of the power consumption (upper plot).

-In many thermal applications (e.g. heating of a house), a specific amount of power is needed in order to keep the temperature at the target temperature. shows the example of a house, heated by a heat pump which can be switched OFF or modulated between 30% and 100%.
-In order to keep the house at the target temperature, the heat pump is modulated at 47.5% ($P{nominal} = P_2 = 47.5\%$ of the maximum power).
-This is shown in the first part of .
-At some point in time, the heat pump gets a command to switch to different power consumption (P_1 , P_2 , P_3 in the upper plot of).
+- Figure 24: Effect on the temperature (lower plot) for different values of the power consumption (upper plot). - In many thermal applications (e.g. heating of a house), a specific amount of power is needed in order to keep the temperature at the target temperature. - Figure 24: Effect on the temperature (lower plot) for different values of the power consumption (upper plot). shows the example of a house, heated by a heat pump which can be switched OFF or modulated between 30% and 100%.
+In order to keep the house at the target temperature, the heat pump is modulated at 47.5% ( $P{nominal} = P_2 = 47.5\%$ of the maximum power).
+This is shown in the first part of

+Figure 24.
+At some point in time, the heat pump gets a command to switch to different power consumption (P, $P_1 \dots P_5$ in the upper plot of

+Figure 24.
 The lower plot shows the effect on the actual temperature in the house.

 It is clear that the closer the new power stays to the nominal power, the longer it takes before the upper or lower temperature limit is reached.
-This information can be represented in a new type of "power flexibility graph" as presented in .
+This information can be represented in a new type of "power flexibility graph" as presented in Figure 25.
+Note that in the figure, a continuous signal is shown for illustrative purposes.
+Nevertheless, the signal could be discretized at the trade-off of losing some precision in quantifying the flexibility.

-Figure 22: Example "power flexibility graph" for house with a heat pump.
+Figure 25: Example "power flexibility graph" for house with a heat pump.

 For a specific moment in time, the "power flexibility graph" expresses how long an appliance can keep running as function of the power consumption before the upper or lower temperature limit is reached.
-It is important to mention that this is a dynamic graph: this means that the shape of the graph not only changes as function of conditions (in the case of the above example: the set target temperature, the set upper and lower temperature limits, outside temperature) but also as function of the used flexibility: in the example of , the heat pump can be switched on for a certain time t_5 at maximum power.
-When the heat pump gets the command to consume the maximum power, the remaining time that the heat pump can run at that maximum power get shorter till the upper limit is reached.
+It is important to mention that this is a dynamic graph: this means that the shape of the graph not only changes as function of conditions (in the case of the above example: the set target temperature, the set upper and lower temperature limits, outside temperature) but also as function of the used flexibility: in the example of Figure 24, the heat pump can be switched on for a certain time t5 at maximum power.
+When the heat pump gets the command to consume the maximum power, the remaining time that the heat heat pump gets the command to consume the maximum power, the remaining time that the heat pump can run at that maximum power get shorter till the upper limit is reached.

-Figure 21 and Figure 22 show an example how this principle works for a house heating system.
-For "storage based thermal systems", the internal calculation method to determine the "power flexibility graph" may differ and require additional information (e.g. amount of energy stored, expected hot water use, ...) but from an interface point of view the same principles can be used.
+Figure 24 and Figure 25 show an example how this principle works for a house heating system.
+For "storage based thermal systems", the internal calculation method to determine the "power flexibility graph" may differ and require additional information (e.g. amount of energy stored, expected hot water use...) but from an interface point of view the same principles can be used.

-7.8.6.5 Recommendation
+7.10.6.5 Recommendation